Roxbury, Boston: Other community resources

 The Green house garden is a program that assists low-income families in obtaining fresh produce.
 The garden is a Roxbury community initiative to battle obesity rates.
 The Program is powered by two hundred volunteers who assist in planting the produce as well as maintenance.
 The BCYF (Boston Center for Youth and Families) Shelburne Community Center serves the Roxbury community.
 This community resource provides basketball leagues, classes (computer, digital media, martial arts etc.), physical fitness, teen mentoring and more.
 BCYF is an integral component to the Youth Standing Strong Against Violence program in partnership with the Boston Police Department.
 The center is located at 2730 Washington Street, Roxbury MA.
-The neighborhood of Roxbury opened a new area B-2 police station.
-The building is energy efficient and has state of the art technology to better equip the police in serving the Roxbury community.
-The new police station opened on August 1, 2011.
-The police department created a team for woman to play basketball, it is led by deputy of the police department and invites women to play basketball.
-The team played against AAU all girls team coached by one of the officers of the department.
-In their mission to create solid bonds in the community and show positive role models.
-The team plays at the Reggie Lewis Center at the Roxbury Community College.
+The Boston Police Department opened a new area B-2 police station in Roxbury, a 34,500-square-foot facility paid for with a $1.7 billion capital improvement bond, in 2011.
 Project R.I.G.H.T is another community resource afforded to the Roxbury community.
 This organization is focused on connecting its community residents to matters of community stabilization and economic growth.
 Project R.I.G.H.T has teamed up with the Boston Public Health Commission, to "develop numerous programs that focus on substance abuse, eliminating health disparities, infectious disease control, neighborhood wellness and BPHC's Violence, Intervention and Prevention program."
 The ExtraHelp program is also based in Roxbury, where it conducts its live recording at the Roxbury Community College.
 This program is a weekly television show that helps the student residents with questions, homework, as well as help preparing for the MCAS tests.
 The student members of the community can call or email the teachers.
 Programs air on Tuesdays during the fall and winter.
 Adding to the focus on the youth Roxbury is also home to the Child Services of Roxbury.
 This program intends to assist troubled youth and also their families.
 This branch was created specifically to assist children that were living with substance abusing parents.
 The program has been efficient in decreasing risk factors for the youth by maintaining its family focused assistance.
 They provide early education services, behavioral health services, youth and family services, and housing services.
 The Youth Build Boston program has a branch located at 27 Centre St, it has been a resource for the community of Roxbury for 25 years, starting in 1995.
 This program teaches young people trades and allows them to take on projects.
 It serves underprivileged children in the community with classes and workshops.
 The programs focus on 16-year-olds up to 24-year-olds.